Fritz Horstman: Geometry of Light

 Artist Reception, 5–7pm | Artist Remarks, 6pm

-Municipal Bonds is pleased to announce Geometry of Light, a solo exhibition of works by Fritz Horstman, on view from November 2 through December 21, 2024.
+Municipal Bonds is pleased to announce Geometry of Light, a solo exhibition of works by Fritz Horstman, on view from November 2, 2024 through January 4, 2025.
 In Horstman's series Folded Cyanotypes, he explores the relationship between light and form through geometric abstraction.
 Deep blue shapes emerge from carefully folded paper, evoking natural patterns while suggesting spatial depth.
 Each work balances precise construction with organic variation, allowing for an interplay between structure and transformation.
 Through a sequence of material gestures, Horstman captures the ephemeral nature of light and prompts contemplation of perception and existence.
 The resulting works are formal, concrete constructions and, paradoxically, liquid and mysterious.
 It is in this place between the solid and fluid that, geometrically, they come to light.

 Since its inception in 1842 by English astronomer and chemist Sir John Herschel (1792–1871), the cyanotype has inspired scientists, architects, amateurs, and artists to create unique visual impressions of the world.
 Derived from Ancient Greek meaning "dark blue mark," cyanotype photography yields distinctive Prussian blue-colored prints in depictions of myriad subjects, from botanical specimens and landscapes to architectural renderings and abstractions.